nlesc-recruit/cudawrappers/README.dev.md

 If you're looking for user documentation, go [here](README.md).

-Before you can do development work on the template, you'll need to check out a local copy of the repository:
+Before you can do development work, you'll need to check out a local copy of the repository:

 ```shell
 cd <where you keep your GitHub repositories>